And Has a Good Time to Boot…

-They are located all across the country— in airports, and even Taiwan.
-Each restaurant has a big community that all the others are a part of, and they extend that outwards creating a community-oriented presence in each neighborhood they inhabit.
+There are Gordon Biersch restaurants located all across the U.S. and as far away as Taiwan.
+Each restaurant has an extended community that all the others are a part of— and they extend that reach beyond their walls, creating a community-oriented presence in each neighborhood they inhabit.

 Dressed as carolers and passing out candy canes, they delivered their gifts to Gordon Biersch and filled twelve giant Toys for Tots boxes for them.
 Last year they increased the amount; and this year, they want to make it even bigger.